 According to a report by the Institute for Justice, Policing for Profit, the U.S. Department of Justice paid out more than $4.73 billion in equitable-sharing funds to state and local agencies from 2000 to 2013.
 During that time, annual payments more than tripled.
 The Treasury Department also paid out $1.13 billion in equitable-sharing payments during that same period.

-The Institute for Justice has drafted model anti-circumvention legislation for both state and the federal governments to better protect property owners from this abusive program.
-Under this model, no county, municipal or state agency or intergovernmental task force can transfer seized property for litigation under equitable sharing, unless the seized property includes U.S. currency valued at over $100,000.
+The Institute for Justice has drafted model anti-circumvention legislation for state legislators to protect property owners from this abusive program.
+Under this model, no county, municipal or state agency or intergovernmental task force can transfer seized property to the federal government, unless the seized property includes U.S. currency valued at over $50,000.

 According to the Executive Office for Asset Forfeiture at the Treasury Department, “It is our view that the greatest damage to criminal enterprises can be achieved through large forfeitures” that are “high-impact, i.e., cash forfeitures equal to or greater than $100,000.”